LeslieJPC/GPT-OpenAI-Translator-App/README.md

 Save the file in a directory that includes the frame0 folder with the image assets.
 Use pip to install the required packages in your Python environment (pip install pyttsx3 speechrecognition).
 Run the script by pressing F5.

+##Helpful Hint

-Make sure that your Python environment includes the necessary packages (pyttsx3, speechrecognition) and that the frame0 directory with the required images is correctly placed in the project directory.
+Make sure that your Python environment includes the necessary packages (pyttsx3, speechrecognition) and that the frame0 directory with the required images (all .png files in this repo) is correctly placed in the project directory.
+You will need to use your own API Key for full functionality also, BE MINDFUL OF YOUR FILE PATH.
 This setup will help you run the corrected code smoothly in any of the mentioned IDEs.